caffeinism/FaceGAN/readme.md

-# Face rotation and facial transformation with GAN.
+# Face rotation and facial expression transformation with GAN.

 Recently, a number of papers have attempted to transformation faces.
 However, those papers require a specific set of data, such as MultiPIE, which are heavy and expensive!
 I wanted to have a similar effect with plain data sets.